abhisheksanghai/abhisheksanghai.github.io/Linear Regression.md

 After inclusion of independent variables, the error metric i.e. SSE = &Sigma;(Y(x)-h<sub>&theta;</sub>(x))<sup>2</sup> = &Sigma;(Y(x)-Y&#770;(x))<sup>2</sup>

-Intutively, SST is the max error of Y with no independent variable (Total variance) while SSE is the error of Y with independent variables included (Unexplained variance).
+Intutively, SST is the error of Y with no independent variable (Total variance) while SSE is the error of Y with independent variables included (Unexplained variance).
 From this, we can compute the variance that model in _case 2_ is able to explain compared to _case 1_.
 Let's call it SSR (Sum of Square of Regression also called explained variance).

 So, **SSR = SST-SSE**

 ![Linear Regression](https://github.com/abhisang32/abhisang32.github.io/blob/Linear-regression/Linear_Regression/Linear_Regression.png)